Get Free Shipping On Orders Over $200

 Finally, document everything.
 Multi-peptide studies are inherently complex, and thorough records are essential for troubleshooting, replication, and publication.
 Record compound sources, lot numbers, reconstitution details, storage conditions, treatment schedules, and any deviations from your planned protocol.
 Verify all compound batches through our COA verification portal.

 Disclaimer: All products sold by Aureum Peptides are intended for laboratory and research use only.
 Not for human consumption.
 No statements on this page have been evaluated by the FDA.
-These products are not intended to diagnose, treat, cure, or prevent any disease.
+These products are not intended to diagnose, treat, supports research into, or may modulate any disease.
 For Research Use Only.

 Research Grade Peptides